openshift-labs/learn-katacoda/middleware/rhoar-getting-started-nodejs/05-add-logic-for-retrieving-configmaps.md

 We are now ready to change our application to use ConfigMaps!

-In the sample application this is the hard-coded message that is returned to the caller of the service:
+In the sample application, this is the hard-coded message that is returned to the caller of the service:

 ```javascript
 let message = "Default hard-coded greeting: Hello, %s!";